Slek-Z/crackmes/Maze/README.md

 ### Conclusions

 This is a very creative crackme, where we actually wrote a maze solver in order to get the congratulations message.
-I enjoyed it
+I really enjoyed it!

 The dissasembly to find the exit code isn't really necessary.
 Since the binary has a fixed structure, we could have just searched for 3 patterns (`NOP` opcode, the return 0 sequence and the snipet that performs the `JMP`) and only analyse the parts that don't fit in these patterns.